Certifiably Robust Variational Autoencoders: IMPLEMENTING CERTIFIABLY ROBUST VAES

 Now that we can train a $1$-Lipschitz network, we would like to generalize this method to arbitrary Lipschitz constant $M$.
 To do so, note that if layer $l$ has Lipschitz constant $M_l$, then the Lipschitz constant of the entire network is $M=\prod_{l=1}^L M_l$ \citep{szegedy2013intriguing}.

 Hence, for our $L$-layer fully-connected neural network to be $M$-Lipschitz, it suffices to ensure that each layer $l$ has Lipschitz constant $M^{\frac{1}{L}}$.
-This is actually simple to achieve, because if we continue to assume $\varphi_l(\cdot)$ is $1$-Lipschitz, Lipschitz constant $M^{\frac{1}{L}}$ in layer $l$ follows from scaling the outputs of each layer's linear transformation by $M^{\frac{1}{L}}$.
+This is actually simple to achieve, because if we continue to assume $\varphi_l(\cdot)$ is $1$-Lipschitz, a Lipschitz constant of $M^{\frac{1}{L}}$ in layer $l$ follows from scaling the outputs of each layer by $M^{\frac{1}{L}}$.